Lessons from the Launch of Portals

-As a final touch, to signal what this gold box was, we put a stencil on the front of it that read, “A Portal to Iran or Pakistan.”
+As a final touch, to signal what this gold box was, we put a stencil on the front of it that read, “A Portal to Iran.”
 This was too much for the neighbors, one of whom called the FBI to report a possible “terrorist cell”!
-The FBI investigated the container and me for a couple days and ultimately determined that the gold box was not a terrorist cell, just a Portal.
+The FBI investigated the container, and me, for a couple days and ultimately determined that the gold box was not a terrorist cell, just a Portal.
 The Portal was cleared.

 Over the course of 2014, Michelle went to Tehran numerous times to identify a partner for our launch.
 She faced opposition, concerns about the government, Internet speeds, and about connecting to the U.S. But she persevered until she found the perfect partner -- Sohrab Kashani, the artist and curator behind the Sazamanb Center for Contemporary Art.

 Sohrab got Portals right away.
-And he built an identical interior space in Tehran.
-By December 2014, we had two Portals set up – one in an experimental arts space in the Lower East Side of New York City – and the other in Tehran.
+He built an identical interior Portal space in Tehran.
+And by December 2014, we had two Portals set up – one in an experimental arts space in the Lower East Side of New York City – and the other in Tehran.
 It was launch time.

 The first few days were quiet so after we put one man in for a session in New York and no one else showed up on our end, we forgot about him altogether.
 Two hours later, he startled us all by popping out of the Portal!
 He had spent all that time with a stranger in Tehran and came out and wrote a long essay in gold pen, in our gold book, about his experience.